Djei/clockpanda/README.md

 ---
 # Planned features and supported calendar platforms
 ## Features
-- [in progress] Local personal usage
+- [in progress] Local personal usage with docker desktop
 - [planned] Self-hosting
-- [in progress] Automatically optimize and schedule focus times
+- [beta] Automatically optimize and schedule focus times
 - [planned] Automatically optimize and schedule lunch/dinner breaks
 - [planned] Prioritized TODO list
 - [planned] Analytics
 - [planned] Team schedule optimization

+[planned]: This is on the roadmap but not yet started.
+Prioritization may change

+[in progress]: This is actively being worked on

+[beta]: This is available but expect you should expect bugs and potential changes

+[stable]: This is available and can be considered stable

 ## Supported calendar platforms
 - Google Calendar